nissy/mg/README.md

 ### config

-- default read is `mg.toml` in current directory
+- default config read is `mg.toml` in current directory
 - `${PASSWORD}` and `${HOSTNAME}` are set from environment variables

 ```toml